Posts

 Hiatus 2: Back in the Habit

 Dead!
 Dead!
-And never called me Mother!* Well now, perhaps not.
-This blog may be experiencing a temporary bout of death, but it is not buried just yet.
+And never called me Mother!* Well, perhaps not.
+This blog may be experiencing a temporary bout of death, but it is definitively not buried.
 I envision a fine resurrection some time soon.
 How thematically-appropriate, with Easter just around the corner.
 Where next for the young traveller?
 Only time will tell.
 And then I shall too, at some length. *This phrase has been knocking around in my head since I first read it - I think in an encyclopaedia - way back when.
 Essentially a byword (by-phrase?) for melodrama, it harks back to the mid-19th century, and the stage adaptation of Ellen Wood's East Lynne .
 If this somewhat leftfield reference to the melodramatic nature of Victorian theatre leaves you confused (and you would be well within your rights to be feeling so) , you can read more in this blog post .

 Hotpot! no_4 - YHA Ingleton, YHA Mankinholes